Sleepers have proper beds with washbasin. This is a 2-berth sleeper on a Nightjet train...

 What are couchettes?

 Couchettes are basic, inexpensive sleeping accommodation, with 6 bunks per compartment.
 On many routes you can also choose to travel in a less-crowded 4-berth compartment, for only a few euros more.
-By day, a couchette compartment is an ordinary seating compartment, with three-a-side bench seats facing each other (the picture of the French couchette below shows the middle bunk lowered to form the seat back in daytime mode).
+By day, a couchette compartment is an ordinary seating compartment, with three-a-side bench seats facing each other.
 At night, the seats convert to bunks.
 Each bunk is basically a padded ledge supplied with pillow, sheet and blanket which you arrange yourself.
 Each berth has its own reading light.
 Washrooms and toilets are available at the end of the corridor.
 The sexes are normally mixed in couchettes, as you do not normally fully undress, but on many routes women can ask for a berth in a ladies-only compartment.
 Couchette cars come in many different designs, all based on the same format.
-Here are some some German City Night Line ones:

 How much extra is a couchette?